Get your Radio Amateur License!

 Join a Club- Most clubs run RAE classes one or twice a year.

-After joining the Club of your choice, you will need to Register for the Exam on the SARL website.
+After joining the Club of your choice, you will need to Register for the Exam on the SARL website- not this website.
 Your Lecturers at the Club will guide you through the process.

 Which Class License should I write?